Entanglement distribution modeling with quantum memories in a global and local clock system: Conclusion

 \section{{Conclusion}}

 We have presented a stochastic model based on global and local clocks that can be used to predict the entanglement distribution rate in a chain-like network both synchronously and asynchronously.
 Our model implemented Monte Carlo methods to sample the parameters of QM efficiency and storage lifetime.
 When simulating the independent generation of entanglement between adjacent nodes, our model yielded higher distribution rates compared to the synchronous case.
 Our results provide insight into the performance of a quantum network as a function of the number of repeaters, end-to-end distance~\cite{Inesta2023} and the storage lifetime of the quantum memories~\cite{9495278}.
+Specifically, the local/global clock system of our model emphasizes analysis of the rate curves in a compact and QM rate-focused layer which can be incorporated into full-stack discrete-event simulators~\cite{Satoh2022, Wu2021}.

 Our model's focus on simplicity and real-world visualization makes it a powerful tool for exploring the complex trade-offs inherent in designing practical quantum communication networks.
-The unique approach implements a global and local clock system to diligently track quantum memory lifetimes, a key feature that allows for easy visualization of successful asynchronous entanglement distribution events.
-This provides a clear and intuitive way to understand network behavior when QMs are used, making our simulator an excellent tool for both research and education.
+The approach implements global and local simulation clocks to track quantum memory lifetimes, a key feature that allows for easy visualization of successful asynchronous entanglement distribution events.
+This provides a clear and intuitive way to understand network behavior when QMs are used, making our simulator a useful complement to both research and education.
 Further, the in-house simulation algorithm is a valuable addition to the existing family of quantum network simulators \cite{DiAdamo2021_2, Satoh2022, Wu2021}.